Black History Month

 Stream

-American Experience: Zora Neale Hurston—Claiming A Space
+American Experience: Zora Neale Hurston—Claiming a Space

 Meet the influential author and key figure of the Harlem Renaissance.
 Also a trained anthropologist, Zora Neale Hurston collected folklore throughout the South and Caribbean — reclaiming, honoring and celebrating Black life on its own terms.